lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

 We have tightly coupled our implementation to Vue.
 You could not reuse this logic in another framework, like React, for example.
 This is a relatively simple composable and a coupling I am happy to live with for now, but it's still worth recognizing it and considering the implications this might have in the future, should we decide to move away from Vue.

 While moving away from your UI framework, in this case Vue, might seem unlikely, but we thought the same thing about jQuery, Backbone and Angular.js.
 For this simple example I think this coupling is acceptable.
-If we start to write signficantly complex business logic, we may want to consider removing the coupling between the composable and the business logic.
+If we start to write significantly complex business logic, we may want to consider removing the coupling between the composable and the business logic.
 In this next chapter, we explore how to reduce coupling between UI and business logic in composables.
 We also discuss *why* this might be desirable.

 Back to the current example.
 There is no easy way to pre-set the game state - we currently cannot test a scenario where many moves have been played, without actually playing the game.
 This means we need to implement `makeMove` before writing tests to see if the game has been won, since there is no way to update the board as it stands to test winning or losing scenarios.
-We can work around this by passing in an intiial state to `useTicTacToe`, for example `useTicTacToe(initialState)`.
+We can work around this by passing in an initial state to `useTicTacToe`, for example `useTicTacToe(initialState)`.

 ## Setting an Initial State